-Unused plugins are completely useless and they are just taking up space.
-So do yourself a favour and deactivate them.
+Unused plugins are completely useless, and they are just taking up space.
+So do yourself a favor and deactivate them.

-If you think that you won’t be using a certain plugin in the near future, it’s a good idea to get rid of it completely.
-Just go to your Plugins section, deactivate the plugin first and then delete it.
-This way you will free your website of redundant code.
+If you think you won’t be using a certain plugin in the near future, you should get rid of it completely.
+Just go to your Plugins section, deactivate the plugin and then delete it.
+This way, you will free your website of redundant code.